howtoaddict/jetpack/readme.txt

 **Bug Fixes**

+* Carousel: fix infinite loop on posts that have attachments that were returning null. #5867
 * Custom Content Types: avoid PHP warnings in the Restaurant Menu Post type. #5777
 * General: fix a bug that would display the wrong connected user for up to 24 hours after they disconnect. #5835
 * JSON API: allow creating a child category from WordPress.com. #5856